 But, someone realised there was a way to say that there is Big Money in 'fixing' us so we're not autistic any more.
 And Big Business likes Big Money.

 So, the myths started.
 About cost, about danger, about tragedy.
 Who wouldn't pay a fortune to fix a tragedy?
-Also, about disability.
+We all like giving to charity, eh?
+Fixing those poor children?
 It's a fault, a deficit, something's gone 'wrong', you'll be told.
-Except it isn't, any more than being gay is a fault and a deficit and an opportunity to cure.
+Except it generally isn't, any more than being gay is a fault and a deficit and an opportunity to cure.
 Groups tried that, too.
 Remember that being gay was in the mental health books, and people made a fortune out of 'gay cure therapies'.
 Now those are being banned after the gay people said how much damage those therapies did.
 Guess what some autism 'therapies' are based on?
 Same techniques.
-But now used on people who can't say that it hurts, or aren't believed when they say it hurts.
-Genius....well, evil genius.
-I'll call it that, because I've seen some stuff that I'd count as evil genius.
+But now too often used on people who can't say that it hurts, or aren't believed when they say it hurts.

 Because autism itself isn't a cost, danger or tragedy, it was important to only showcase people who also had severe learning disabilities, couldn't talk, and displayed extremely problematic behaviours sometimes (actually, mostly extreme distress...).
 These were carefully called 'real autistic people'.
 And anyone like me who learned to talk was called a liar.
 Because, in this myth, autistic people who can talk aren't autistic, you see.